Seller-Financing CONTRACT

 Seller Financing Addendum: The addendum spells out the details of the financing plan between the buyer and the seller.
 It covers the interest rate, how much to pay back each month, and what happens if the payments can't be kept up.
 It works hand-in-hand with the purchase agreement, especially when the seller provides the financing.

-The Seller Financing Addendum makes sure everyone's on the same page and protected.
+The Seller Financing Addendum makes sure everyone's on the same page.
 Here's a breakdown of what to include:

 Loan Amount: Clearly state the exact dollar amount the seller is providing for the buyer.